dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1001.md

 Figure 10.1  The Interface Segregation Principle

 In the situation illustrated in Figure 10.1, there are several users who use the operations of the OPS class.
-Let’s assume that User1 uses only op1, User2 uses only op2, and User3 uses only op3.
+Let's assume that User1 uses only op1, User2 uses only op2, and User3 uses only op3.

 Now imagine that OPS is a class written in a language like Java.
-Clearly, in that case, the source code of User1 will inadvertently depend on op2 and op3, even though it doesn’t call them.
+Clearly, in that case, the source code of User1 will inadvertently depend on op2 and op3, even though it doesn't call them.
 This dependence means that a change to the source code of op2 in OPS will force User1 to be recompiled and redeployed, even though nothing that it cared about has actually changed.

 This problem can be resolved by segregating the operations into interfaces as shown in Figure 10.2.